WilliamFalci/Prisma-Cluster/README.md

 - - Physically deletion of Service's stored files (optional)

 #### SERVICE > METHOD:
+- The usage of "master_only" option will work only if you already generated the master_interface, the CLI will generate the Service's Method and Controller without create an specific Database, Credentials and DB Interface, this kind of service must be used if you need create a Service using only the data of Master DB (so you are running this project in replication mode), anyway will be created always and specific Service's Storage.
 - ADD:
-- - Will create the method of the service running automatically this actions:
+- - Whitout "master_only" option will create the method of the service running automatically this actions:
 - - - Creation of [method-name] controller under ```./services/[service-name]/controllers/[method-name]_controller.js```
 - - - Creation of [method-name] method under ```./services/[service-name]/methods/[method-name]_method.js```
 - - - Injection of [method-name] into [service-name]'s router